 Herbicide Efficacy on Cuban Bulrush (Oxycaryum Cubense (Poeppe &Amp; Kunth) Palla)

-Fernandez, A., Madsen, J. D., & Wersal, R. M. (2012).
+Watson, A. F., Madsen, J. D., & Wersal, R. M. (2012).
 Herbicide Efficacy on Cuban Bulrush (Oxycaryum Cubense (Poeppe &Amp; Kunth) Palla).
 MidSouth Aquatic Plant Management Society 31st Annual Conference.
 Mobile, AL.

 Herbicide Efficacy on Cuban bulrush (Oxycaryum cubense (Poeppe & Kunth) Palla)